mendersoftware/mender-docs/03.Devices/02.Yocto-project/02.Bootloader-support/01.GRUB/docs.md

 This section describes the Yocto configuration needed to integrate with the [GRUB bootloader](https://www.gnu.org/software/grub/?target=_blank).

-!!!
-Please consult [the bootloader support section](../../system-requirements/yocto/bootloader-support) to find out if GRUB is supported on your platform and build configuration, and whether it is enabled by default.

 ## Enabling GRUB

 If GRUB integration is not already enabled, you can enable it by adding the snippet below to your build configuration.
 For instance, in your `local.conf`: